-Finally in February 2010 a second workshop devoted to the benchmark analysis was held at the CEA-Saclay.
+In February 2010 a second workshop devoted to the benchmark analysis was held at the CEA-Saclay.
 During the first part, global analyses of the results were presented and, in the second part, each model developer explained the qualities and shortcomings of its model and discussed possible improvements.

-3. Analysis with emphasis on impact for spallation sources
+Analysis with emphasis on impact for spallation sources

-Obviously, neutron production calculations have to be as reliable as possible when designing a neutron spallation source.
-However, correct predictions of light charged particles (LCP), in particular tritium and helium, and residues in the spallation target and surrounding materials are important as well, most of the time for radioprotection and safety issues.
+Obviously, radioprotection calculations have to be as reliable as possible when designing a spallation source.
+Then, correct predictions of neutrons, light charged particles (LCP), in particular tritium and helium, and residues in the spallation target and surrounding materials are needed.
 As regards residues, β/γ or α emitters, delayed neutron progenitors that can be produced in the target, in particular volatile elements in the case of liquid metals, are some examples of what must be properly estimated.
-In this section we present the global analysis of the benchmark in three sub-sections: neutrons, LCPs and residues, and give some particular examples of interest for spallation neutron sources.
+In this section we present the global analysis of the benchmark in three sub-sections: neutrons, LCPs and residues, and give some particular examples.